motooka/cakephp-with-replication/README.md

 # CakePHP CMS Tutorial with RDB Replication Considerations
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgreen.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-An implementation of [CakePHP CMS Tutorial](https://book.cakephp.org/3/en/tutorials-and-examples/cms/installation.html) which comes with :
+An implementation of [CakePHP CMS Tutorial](https://book.cakephp.org/3/en/tutorials-and-examples/cms/installation.html) which comes :

-- RDB replication considerations
+- with RDB replication considerations
 	- models connect to the master database by default, and to replicas if specified to do so.
-- Docker settings for local development environment
+- with Docker settings for local development environment
+- without the authentication part

 # Requirements
 - [Docker Compose](https://docs.docker.com/compose/install/)